fpezzuti/neural_crawling/README.md

-# neural_crawling
+# Neural Prioritisation for Web Crawling
-Neural Prioritisation for Web Crawling.
-Accepted at ICTIR 2025.
+Code will be released soon.